keymaker-arch/keymaker-arch.github.io/Rootkit/rootkit.md

-> The file */proc/modules* should have a special *file_operations* whose *read*  will traverse the single-linked list of the modules and return the name and some basic information.
-But I didn't find the implementatino of this file when writing this post : (
+> The file /proc/modules is a special virtual file called **sequence file**.
+Its implementation is in /kernel/module.c, in which defines the seq-related functions(names *m_start*, *m_show*, ...) to print formatted information of each module by traversing the single-linked list.
+The creation of this virtual file is by *proc_modules_init()*, read the source code for more detial